nutsbox/cip/README.md

 -u[*]             where '*' may be replaced by 's' or 'f'
                   generates uuid4 randomly (-u) or from given string (-us) or filename (-uf)

+-e*  [outfile]		where '*' should be replaced by 's' or 'f' -d*  [outfile]		encrypts or decrypts a string (-es|-ds)
+			given through '-s' or file (-ef|-df) given through '-f' and outputs to screen or to [outfile]. if '-c' is not specified, aes is the cipher used by default.

+-c   <cipher>		cipher to use for encryption/decryption.
+			ciphers: aes (default) blowfish xtea rc2 rc5 rc6 twofish
+			safer+ safer-k64 safer-sk64 safer-k128 safer-sk128
+			des 3des cast5 noekeon skipjack anubis khazad seed kasumi multi2 camellia

+-a   <algorithm>	set hashing algorithm to be used for.
+			encryption/decryption (see above -t* option for list)

+-v			version info
+-h			help (this page)
 </pre>